no-glue/nodejs_branching/README.md

 ## A simple branching implementation in nodejs

-to run example type make run
+to run example type make run, tested on node v0.10.25